Ingleton and the Pennine Bridleway

 This is a mountain bike route of 37 miles that starts in Ingleton, on the western edge of the Yorkshire Dales.
 It is a ride across big moors with some great rocky descents and lots of limestone features to look at on the way.
 The first half of the route heads out around Whernside before returning on the Pennine Bridleway.

-2. Go through the second gate on the left and climb the lane towards the Twisleton Hall farm.
-Go through the gate just before the farm then follow the lane through the buildings to where it turns left to a gate.
+2. Go through the gate on the left and climb the lane towards the Twisleton Hall farm.
+Go through the gate just before the farm then follow the lane through the buildings to where it turns left to another gate.
 After the gate follow the rocky double track for a short distance to a signposted junction with a bridleway on the right (GR700753).
 Turn right and climb the grassy track across the face of the hill.
-Follow the track through a right hand hairpin at the wall then climb up the steep rocky section.
+Follow the track through a right hand hairpin at the wall then climb the steep rocky section.
 At the top the track bears left to a grassy junction.
-Take the right hand track that then goes through a long left hand bend.
-Continue climbing the obvious trail through the tricky rock sections to a grassy three way junction at the top (GR705760).
+Take the either track and go through a long left hand bend.
+Continue climbing the obvious track through the tricky rock sections to a grassy junction at the start of the plateau at the top (GR705760).

-3. Go straight ahead for a boggy track that heads just to the left of a large area of limestone pavement.
-Then track then bears slightly right around the limestone pavement where it becomes more defined.
-Follow this track up the valley on the lumpy grassy plateau to a grassy junction in the next section of limestone pavement on the left (GR713768).
+3. Go straight ahead across the moss and marsh grass on the track that heads just to the left of a large area of limestone pavement.
+In drier weather this track is easily rideable but in longer periods of wet weather it will be quite boggy in places.
+Then track then bears slightly right around the limestone pavement where it becomes grassy, firm and more defined.
+Follow this track up the valley along the lumpy, grassy plateau to a grassy junction in the next section of limestone pavement on the left (GR713768).
 Turn left and follow the grassy singletrack a short distance to a grassy crossroad junction in the limestone pavement.
-Turn right and follow the track for a short distance to vague junction directly at the following edge of limestone pavement.
-Turn right through the rocks then follow the obvious grassy track that stays just below the grassy bank on the left.
-Keep following this track straight ahead for quite some time as it generally descends gently to a junction with a track at a farm (GR731783).
+Turn right and follow the track for a short distance to vague junction directly at the edge of limestone pavement.
+Turn right then follow the grassy track that soon becomes defined and follows the blue topped marker posts, staying just below the grassy bank on the left.
+Keep following this track straight ahead for quite some time, as it descends gently to a junction with a track at a farm (GR731783).

-4. Go straight on and follow the track through the farm then on the far side descend the rocky double track through a number of corners.
+4. Go straight on through the gate and follow the double track through the farm.
+On the far side of the farm descend the rocky double track through a number of corners.
 At a junction with a lane on the right go straight on to the next junction directly after (GR739790).
-Go straight on through the gate and along the gravel singletrack through the field.
-Keep going straight on to the next farm.
-Go straight on through the farm then just before the last barn, straight in front, jink right through the gate.
-Keep going straight on, past the barn now on the left, through fields and gates to the next farm.
-Go straight ahead through the farm to a junction with a lane between the barns on the right (GR747797).
+Go straight on through the gate in the stone wall then follow the gravel singletrack through the field to the next farm.
+Go straight on through the farm then through a gate just to the right of the last barn.
+Go straight ahead through fields and gates to the next farm.
+Go straight on through the farm to a junction with a lane between the barns on the right (GR747797).
 Go straight ahead and follow the lane on the other side of the farm.
 Keep going straight on, past the tracks on either side, to a forked junction at Winterscales Farm (GR753801).

 5. Bear right over the small hump back bridge to the rocky double track and gate on the other side.
 Go through the gate then follow the track left as it follows the line of the river on the left.
 After a while follow the track right and climb to the bridge under the railway to a junction directly on the other side (GR758803).
 Turn left and follow the wide rocky double track up the valley.
 As it’s on the Three Peaks route there can be quite a few walkers on this section.
 Stay on the main track as it goes up the valley, which crosses a few streams on the way before finally bearing left over a stone bridge, across the railway, to a gate (GR360819).